Classic pico de gallo! Also known as “salsa fresca”, this summer-fresh salsa is bursting with ripe tomatoes and garden freshness.

 Beautiful pico de gallo!
-This garden-fresh salsa is a lovely appetizer with chips or scooped on your favorite Mexican cuisine (tacos, burritos, nachos, tostadas).
-I even love it on scrambled tofu and breakfast burritos!
+This garden-fresh salsa is a lovely appetizer with chips or scooped on your favorite Mexican cuisine.
+It’s a perfect addition to tacos, burritos, nachos, tostadas, etc. (One of my favorite ways to use it in on top of these healthy Chickpea-Walnut Taco Crumbles.)
+Plus don’t forget about breakfast!
+I even love it on scrambled tofu and breakfast burritos.

 The recipe measurements below are mostly a guideline.
 You can increase or decrease individual ingredients to suit your taste.
 The salsa isn’t spicy after removing the seeds and ribs from the jalapenos, but remember to be very careful when handling jalapenos or your hands may burn for hours afterwards.
 Either wear gloves or handle them minimally after cutting.
 (And remember to keep your hands away from your eyes until they’re thoroughly washed!)